samfer2359-projects/Harvest-IQ/README.md

 ## Notes

 This project was developed as part of academic coursework.
-It demonstrates the integration of web development with machine learning models for real-world problem solvin
+It demonstrates the integration of web development with machine learning models for real-world problem solving.